IndeemaSoftware/QSimpleScada/README.md

 # QSimpleScada
 Qt/C++ based simple SCADA framework, with dashboard, static and dynamic components.
-By using QSimpleScada framework you can build complex SCADA UIs for your needs.
+By using QSimpleScada framework you can build complex SCADA uis for your needs.

 # Minimum requirements
 Qt 5.8